tx00-web-en/Learning-Material-And-Tasks/material/fe-pp-old.md

 ## Overview

-This pair programming session will be a bit different from previous ones and is designed as a **full review of the front-end concepts** used in the course.
+This pair programming session will be a bit different from previous ones.
+Here’s what to expect:

-1. First **try each iteration on your own with your pair**, and **only then** open the sample solution to compare.
+1. You will work with members of your assigned group (not randomly).
+2. Sample solutions for each iteration will be provided so you can compare your work.
-2. Likely need more than 3 hours.
-If necessary, continue working on your own time on Tuesday.
+3. The session may take longer than 3 hours, so if necessary, continue working on your own time on Tuesday.
+The benefits of completing all iterations are significant:

-Completing all iterations will:

-- Fully prepare you for the front-end portion of the exam.
+   - It will fully prepare you for the front-end portion of the exam.
-- Prepare you for the third coding marathon.
+   - It will prepare you for the third coding marathon.
-- Help you finalize any missing touches in your project.
+   - It will help you finalize any missing touches in your project.

-**Pair-programming workflow (Driver/Navigator):**

-- One person types (Driver), the other reviews and thinks ahead (Navigator).
-- Swap roles after each iteration.
-- Before checking the sample solution, explain your approach to your pair and **predict** what might be different in the sample.

-### Key Learning Outcomes
+### Key Learning Outcomes:

-- Understand how the front-end connects to both protected and non-protected backend routes.
+- You will understand how the front-end connects to both protected and non-protected backend routes.
-- Deepen your understanding of the video content provided before this activity.
+- You will gain a deep understanding of the video content provided before this activity.
-- Practice structuring React apps with routing, forms, and authentication.

-### Activity Structure
+### Activity Structure:

-There are 4 main parts plus a comparison section.
+There are 4 parts.
 A functional backend and starter files for the frontend will be provided.
-You will focus only on the frontend; normally **no backend changes are needed** except in Part 4.
+You will focus only on the frontend, with no changes needed on the backend.

 1. CRUD operations on jobs via non-protected routes.
 2. User authentication (registering and logging in).
-3. CRUD operations on protected routes.
+3. Accessing protected routes.
-4. Modifying the user model.
-5. Comparing your code with the video’s source code.
+4. Comparing your code with the video’s source code.

 > **Important:** Commit your work after each iteration and push to GitHub.